jenschlot/IBM-Bluemix-DevOps-Documentation/help/faq/index.md

 ### Why does my sign in to DevOps Services fail from my Rational Team Concert&trade; desktop client or Git client?

 To sign in to DevOps Services from a web browser, you must first link an IBM id with a Jazz ID.
-After you link your IDs, you must use the combination of your Jazz ID and your IBM password to sign in to DevOps Services from your Rational Team Concert&trade; desktop client or to access a Git repository from your local Git client.
-This combination of Jazz ID and IBM password is required to support desktop-client users who created data with Jazz IDs.
+After you link the IDs, you use your IBM id and IBM password to sign in to DevOps Services from a web browser.
+However, you use the combination of your Jazz ID and your IBM password to sign in from your Rational Team Concert&trade; desktop client or to access a Git repository from your local Git client.
+This combination of Jazz ID and IBM password is a temporary

-This odd combination of Jazz ID and IBM id password is required to support the desktop-client users who created data with Jazz IDs.
-Desktop-client users include those who use Rational Team Concert clients for Eclipse and Visual Studio, as well as any local Git client.
-So, for now, new or existing desktop-client users must sign in with their Jazz ID and IBM id password when they connect to DevOps Services.
+ solution: the goal is to move toward a single sign-on experience with an IBM id.

+<a name="login"></a>
+### Why can I no longer sign in to DevOps Services by using my Jazz ID?

+The goal for all IBM services is to provide access through a single IBM id.
+IBM DevOps Services, formerly known as JazzHub, initially required a Jazz ID to sign in.
+To move toward a single sign-on experience, DevOps Services now offers the following sign-in methods:
+IBM users can sign in with their IBM id, Jazz users must link their Jazz ID with an IBM id to sign in.
 <a name="git"></a>

 ### Can I connect my project to a Github repository?